 The Student Life Team head up a wide range of activities and student societies and clubs to ensure you have plenty to get involved in to get the best out of your university experience.

-Reaseheath College students let their hair down at the Reaseheath Summer Ball, which is held annually to reward students’ effort and hard-work during the academic year.
-With food, drinks, fairground rides, dancing and even world-famous DJs ‘The Dixon Brothers’, students have a night to remember celebrating their achievements with their classmates
+Reaseheath students let their hair down at the end of year Summer Ball, which is held annually to reward students’ effort and hard-work during the academic year.
+With food, drinks, fairground rides, dancing and special guests, students have a night to remember celebrating their achievements with their classmates.

 Starting university can seem daunting for some but we have you covered.
 Your first two weeks will involve a number of activities, inductions, talks from societies and evening activities led by your Freshers Crew and Academic Team.